 I have split these key criteria so let’s explore each one individually.

 The length of the handle is an important consideration.
 If the handle is too long then it is difficult to store and can be unwieldy when cutting smaller logs and kindling.
 If the handle is too short then you cannot get enough leverage when swinging the axe head which makes cutting hardwoods more difficult.

 The most common range of handle lengths in this list of camping axes is from 9 inches to 16 inches.
-My personal preference is slightly longer at the 12 to 14 inch range.
+My personal preference is slightly longer in the 12 to 14-inch range.
 I just find that the shorter hatchets, while easy to pack, do lose a significant amount of performance in cutting.

 Hatchet handle’s have traditionally been made from wood, but in recent times fiberglass or composite handles have become more popular.

 Wooden handles are cheap and durable, and they can be replaced or maintained in the field.
 They can also be damaged by rot or insects over time.
 To keep a wooden handle in good condition I prefer to maintain and oil it regularly.

 Composite handles are lighter and provide a comfortable, non-slip grip.
 They are also durable, but they can’t be maintained by the average outdoorsman, especially in the field.

 Alongside the length of the shaft, the weight of the hatchet, in particular the head weight, provides leverage when cutting kindling.
 If you are working with harder woods or wood with knots, then you will want to have extra weight to increase the force on the blade through each swing.